justinmnge/asteroid_game/README.md

    - ### Tools & Frameworks:
       - Practical experience with the Pygame library
-      - Python programming in a real-world applicaiton
+      - Python programming in a real-world application